kjhealy/covdata/README.md

 ## Overview of Included Tables

 Here is an overview of the contents of each table of data in the package.
 For further details on the variables, consult each table's help page.
+Note that many of these data tables are provisional, or are estimates subject to significant interpretive limits. _Read the documentation carefully before working with any of the tables_.

 ### National-level case and mortality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en)